-- What are NAD’s major goals and objectives, both generally and specifically?
+What are the NAD’s major goals and objectives?

-You can learn about the mission and vision of the NAD at http://www.nad.org/about-us.
-Besides that, we do have the top priorities that were voted on from the last Conference in 2012 — http://www.nad.org/about-us/priorities.
-We will determine new priorities this summer at the next Conference in Atlanta, Georgia.
-In a general sense though, we aim to serve the deaf and hard of hearing community by advocating for their rights.
+You can learn about the mission and vision of the NAD here.
+The NAD focuses on the top priorities.
+The NAD aims to serve the deaf and hard of hearing community by advocating for their rights.

 We rely on membership, sponsorships, donations, and proceeds from legal victories.

-- What kinds of services does NAD offer and provide?
+What kind of services does the NAD provide?

 In addition to legal advocacy, we also offer legislative training.
-We have four youth programs (a fifth one — the Miss Deaf America Ambassador Program — will phase out this summer).
-We have a magazine publication available to members twice a year.
-We offer information and advocacy support to deaf and hard of hearing individuals on many issues, including but not limited to: educational rights; communication access at hospitals, doctors’ offices, courthouses, and lawyers offices; waivers for Commercial Driver’s Licenses; housing options; and many more.
-We have two main events, both biennial — one is our national conference that occurs during even-numbered years, the other event is our NAD Leadership Training Conference which is held during odd-numbered years.
+We have five youth programs.
+We have a magazine publication, NADmag, available to members twice a year.
+We offer information and advocacy support to deaf and hard of hearing people on many issues, including but not limited to: educational rights; communication access at hospitals, doctors’ offices, courthouses, and lawyers offices; waivers for Commercial Driver’s Licenses; housing options; and many more.
+We have two main events, both biennial — one is our national conference that occurs during even-numbered years, the other event is our NAD Leadership Training Conference (NLTC) which is held during odd-numbered years.

-- What kinds of clients does NAD mainly receive?
+What kind of clients does the NAD work with?

 The majority of our clients are deaf and hard of hearing, and we also provide services to parents and other family members of deaf individuals as well as other individuals and organizations that are interested in supporting the rights of deaf and hard of hearing people.